 ii.
 “The words remind us of God descending from heaven to observe the folly of those building the tower of Babel (Genesis 11:5) or looking down upon the wickedness of the race prior to his judgment by the flood.”
 (Kidner)

 b.
 To see if there are any who understand, who seek God: When God does look down from heaven, one thing He looks for is if there is any understanding or seeking among humanity.

 i.
 God looks for this not primarily as an intellectual judgment; He doesn’t wonder if there are any smart enough to figure Him out.
-He looks for this more as a moral and spiritual judgment; if there are men who understand His heart and plan, and who seek Him for righteousness sake.
+He looks for this more as a moral and spiritual judgment: if there are men who understand His heart and plan, and who seek Him for righteousness sake.

 ii.
 We deceive ourselves into thinking that man, on his own, really does seek God.
-Don’t all the religion and rituals and practices from the beginning of time demonstrate that man does indeed seek God?
+Don’t all the religions and rituals and practices from the beginning of time demonstrate that man does indeed seek God?
 Not at all.
 If man initiates the search then he doesn’t seek the true God, the God of the Bible.
 Instead he seeks an idol that he makes himself.

 iii.
 “You have gone through this form of worship, but you have not sought after God.
 I am sick of this empty religiousness.
-We see it everywhere; it is not communion with God, it is not getting to God; indeed, God is not in it all.”
+We see it everywhere; it is not communion with God, it is not getting to God; indeed, God is not in it at all.”
 (Spurgeon, from a sermon on Romans 3)

 c.
 They have all turned aside, they have together become corrupt: When God looks, this is what He finds.
-He finds that man has turned away from God, and has therefore become corrupt.
+He finds that man has turned away from God and has therefore become corrupt.

 ii.
 “The Hebrews have the same word for sin and a dead carcase; and again the same word for sin and stench.”
 (Trapp)